 Today I’m shining the spotlight on Finding Your Harpy Place by D.H.
 Willison!
-This is the second book in the Tales of Arvia series.
-Thank you to The Write Reads for inviting me to join in on this blog tour and for providing me with the materials for this spotlight.
+This is the second book in the Tales of Arvia series, if you’re interested in learning more about this series, here’s my spotlight on Harpyness is Only Skin Deep.

 Darin, a human of extraordinary unimpressiveness, astounded observers by surviving his first year on the mythical world of Arvia.
 His training and equipment may be questionable, but at least his best friend, Rinloh, an accident-prone harpy the size of a three-story building, is willing to lend a hand.
 Or a wing.
 Yet when an ancient magic artifact leaves a trail of chaos in its wake, it’s no longer just the giant mythical monsters he has to worry about.

 Rinloh, a harpy whose unbridled enthusiasm leads to the occasional sundry destruction, charges into things talons first.
 Her curiosity is as insatiable as her flockmate’s appetite for human flesh, yet she can’t protect Darin from them until she becomes full-fledged.
 Regrettably, the test is a human hunt.

 A distant forest may hold answers to both quests, yet who dares venture where even harpies fear tread?

 Life is a journey.
 Sometimes the most important journeys are within.

 Finding Your Harpy Place, a new adventure on Arvia, a beautiful world filled with colorful, larger-than-life characters and ravenous mythical monsters more colorful and larger still.
 Experience it from the safety of your favorite armchair.